sammuelyee/docs/cartodb-editor.md

 You will find here the embed code to get your map into your blog, website or simple application.

 - **CartoDB.js**
 This URL will allow you to add your map to your applications.
-Read more [here](http://docs.cartodb.com/cartodb-platform/cartodb-js.html).
-Learn about it in our Map Academy [here](http://academy.cartodb.com/courses/03-cartodbjs-ground-up.html).
+Read the [documentation here](http://docs.cartodb.com/cartodb-platform/cartodb-js.html), or learn about it in our [Map Academy](http://academy.cartodb.com/courses/03-cartodbjs-ground-up.html).

 ### Supported fonts